laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 On the other hand, if you were to react overly agreeable and accommodating by making an excuse for the outfit and thereby inadvertently agreeing with the bully’s judgement of it can make you seem nervous and easily shaken, making it seem as though you have little trust in your personal judgment.

-In contrast, if you were to react with a calm unaffected posterior, continue doing what you were doing, maybe even seem slightly amused and brush their comment off with a reciprocating comment playfully mocking something of theirs, presents you as secure, stable and not easily affected by other’s disapproval.
+In contrast, if you were to react with a calm unaffected front, continue doing what you were doing, maybe even seem slightly amused and brush their comment off with a reciprocating comment playfully mocking something of theirs, presents you as secure, stable and not easily affected by other’s disapproval.

 #### :scroll: SUB acronym

 When confronted with workplace bullying involving humiliation, name calling and petty attacks use the SUB acronym:

-•	**Secure**- React secure in yourself by not overcompensating into either an agreeable nor an offensive direction, by communicating that you are offended or nervous.
+•	**Secure**- React secure in yourself by not overcompensating into either an agreeable nor an offensive direction and thereby communicating that you are offended or nervous.

-•	**Unaffected**- Keep a stable unaffected posterior, showing that you are not easily affected by other’s disapproval.
+•	**Unaffected**- Keep a stable unaffected front, showing that you are not easily affected by other’s disapproval.

 •	**Brush off** - Brush them off with a calm playful reciprocating comment.

 **In general, retain a security in your own judgement.
-Trust your personal insight over that of others especially if the other person likely does not have your interests at heart.**
+Trust your personal insight over that of others who clearlly do not have your interests at heart.**

 [How to Help Bullying Victims](/how-to-help-bullying-victims/)